FoodEfficiency/FoodEfficiency.github.io/_en/about_how we work.md

 ---
 layout: page
 title: How we work
-permalink: /about/
+permalink: /en/how_we_work/
 menu: foodefficiency
 index: 2
-lang: da
+lang: en
-ref: about
+ref: how_we_work
 redirect_from:
-  - /about/karin-hansen-background
+  - /en/about/karin-hansen-background
+---

 # How we work

 The key word through all working relationships and projects has been knowledge sharing and value creation and this is what drives my mind-set and approach to new tasks.